Text-Augmented Multimodal LLMs for Chemical Reaction Condition Recommendation: Experiments and Results

 \subsection{Experiment Setup}

 In our work, the reaction encoder is implemented based on Wang et al.~\cite{wang2023generic}.
 A pre-trained graph model proposed by~\cite{schlichtkrull2018modeling} encodes the molecules in the reaction.
 We utilize LLaMA-2~\cite{llama-2} as a text decoder.
-Each reaction has the corresponding corpus, a paragraph describing a chemical reaction with an average length of 190 tokens.
-During the training process, we fix the weight parameters of GCN, reaction encoder, and LLaMA-2.
-The modality projection and condition prediction layer is trainable.
-The detailed training setting can be seen in Appendix.~\ref{app: training settings}.
+Each reaction has a corresponding similar corpus, a paragraph describing a chemical reaction with an average length of 190 tokens.
+During the training process, we freeze the weight parameters of GCN and the reaction encoder.
+The modality alignment and part layers of LLaMA-2 are trainable.
+We utilize parameter-efficient LoRA for SFT, and the trainable parameters constitute approximately \textbf{0.3 billion} out of the total \textbf{7 billion} parameters.
+The multimodal SFT process is conducted with a batch size of 16 for fewer than 6 epochs over 48 hours, utilizing a GPU configuration of 2 $\times$ 48 GB NVIDIA A6000 GPUs.
+Inference is performed on a single 80 GB NVIDIA A800 GPU.
+Detailed training configuration is shown in Appendix~\ref{app: training settings}.